Zariem/deep-profanity-filter/README.md

 If you check for a word with a wildcard character `*` at either end, it will look for any word containing your search term.
 In the case of `*word*`, the following would be recognised as bad words:
 - `word`, `sword`, `wording`, `passwords`, etc.

-**__Note that searching for words like this can lead to many false positives, so be sure to only use this method to search for the worst offenders, and avoid using it with short words of 4 or less characters!__** *(Short words of 4 or less characters can randomly appear in links or keyboard-smashes.)*
+**__Note that searching for words like this can lead to many false positives, so be sure to only use this method to search for the worst offenders, especially when used with short words of 4 or less characters!__** *(Short words of 4 or less characters can randomly appear in links or keyboard-smashes.)*

 ### Whitelisting Substrings
 For whitelisting, in any case, it is important to include the whole search term in it.
 You can, but don't have to add wildcards to the whitelist's start and end.